sagemath/trac_to_gh/Issue 8422.md

 # Issue 8422: ChainPoset in broken for small input

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8422

 Original creator: hivert